Skip to content

 Frontend UI for service status, logs, configuration, and onboarding

-Traefik Unified service UI routing (optional)
+Traefik Unified service UI routing and shared reverse-proxy entrypoint

-Storage and mounts
+Storage and mounts#

 Mount propagation